 State law also governs some aspects of planning for historic resources, which are addressed under Statewide Planning Goal 5, "Natural Resources, Scenic and Historic Areas, and Open Spaces."
 Some of the key state law pertaining to Goal 5 and Historic Resources is also summarized below.

-Historic resources were inventoried and rated on a five-point scale from “Exceptional” to “Poor”.
-Resources rated as “Exceptional” in this inventory provided the original basis for the designation of local historic landmarks, as addressed in Section 13.400 of the Development Code.
+Historic resources were inventoried and rated on a five-point scale from "Exceptional" to "Poor".
+Resources rated as "Exceptional" in this inventory provided the original basis for the designation of local historic landmarks, as addressed in Section 13.400 of the Development Code.
 The inventory included information sheets for each property, as well as the Inventory Summary containing the ratings for all of the properties inventoried.
-The Summary document is linked here.
+The Summary document and Inventory Forms are linked here.

-An inventory and significance ranking of historic resources of the Central Business District (CBD) was conducted in 1992.
+An August 1992 Historic Resources Survey and Inventory of the Central Business District inventory and significance ranking of historic resources of the Central Business District (CBD) was conducted in 1992.
 It includes chapters with background information including Historic Context.

 1993 National Register Historic District Nomination Documents